AZ1688/Privacy-Program/README.md

      - 𝐹(𝑥)=𝑓(𝑥) + N(𝛿**2)
      - where 𝜎**2=2*𝑠**2*log(1.25/𝛿)/𝜖**2
      - Gaussian (normal) distribution with center 0 and variance  𝜎**2
-     - the Gaussian mechanism has two major drawbacks - it requires the use of the the relaxed  (𝜖,𝛿) -differential privacy definition, and it's less accurate than the Laplace mechanism
+     - the Gaussian mechanism has two major drawbacks - it requires the use of the the relaxed  (𝜖,𝛿) -differential privacy definition, and it's less accurate than the    - Laplace mechanism
      -  For applications in which  𝐿2  sensitivity is much lower than  𝐿1  sensitivity, the Gaussian mechansim allows adding much less noise.
-  - KL Max Divergence
+  - KL Max Divergence, Renyi Divergence
-  - Renyi Divergence

-  - TensorFlow Privacy
-  - Rényi Differential Privacy ( Gausian mechanism)
+   - RDP: Rényi Differential Privacy ( Gausian mechanism)
     - (𝛼,𝜖¯)-RDP mechanism
-  - Zero-Concentrated Differential Privacy
+  - zCDP/; Zero-Concentrated Differential Privacy
   - Exponential Mechanism
     - for Finite Sets
     - Report Noisy Max
   - Sparse Vector Mechanism (threshold, range queries)
   - ML Privacy (gradient descent)
+  - Emprical risk minimization (ERM)
+    - Bayesian noise
   - Local DP
     - Randomized Response
     - Unary Coding
-  - Synthic Data
+  - Synthetic Data

 # Sensitivity
   - global sensitivity ( mechanism only)
     - the vector-valued Laplace mechanism requires the use of 𝐿1 sensitivity
     - while the vector-valued Gaussian mechanism allows the use of either 𝐿1 or 𝐿2 sensitivity
   - local sensitivity (mechanism and dataset)
   - Local sensitivity places finite bounds on the sensitivity of some functions whose global sensitivity is difficult to bound. i.e. mean()
+# Upper and Lower Bounds

 # Type of Queries
   - sequential (kƐ), parallel(Ɛ), post-processing (Ɛ1+Ɛ2)
   - count, histogram, sum, mean